scottx611x/CSCI-S-40/Lecture/Lectures.md

 				- If you looked at these wires at any given moment a different IP Datagram could be passing over it (Time Division)

 		- Describe your current internet connection briefly.
 Are you behind a NAT?
 Do you have a public or private IP address?
 Describe how you came to these conclusions.
+	- Questions from the class:
+		- "I know that routers have ARP tables.
+Do hosts and switches have ARP tables or must a packet with an IP destination be sent to the router?"
+			- Every device on a wired IP network using Ethernet has an ARP table.
+			- Two machines on the same wired network do not have to talk to the router to communicate because they are on the same subnet.
+(Machines like this will be in eachothers ARP tables)